 Among the many benefits of participating in evidence-based experiential therapy programs are emotional growth and personal empowerment.
 Because experiential therapy patients are often focused on the task or activity at hand, rather than on the therapeutic aspect of the experience, they are more likely to behave in a more genuine manner.

 Experiential Therapy at Muir Wood

-Both yoga and guided meditation are taught on a weekly basis to help the boys learn healthy stress management skills, calm their minds, and develop mindfulness.
+Both yoga and guided meditation are taught on a weekly basis to help the teens learn healthy stress management skills, calm their minds, and develop mindfulness.
 They work with a certified yoga therapist and a meditation instructor with many years of experience.

-In our weekly adventure therapy program, a qualified eco-therapist guides the boys through an incredible outdoor adventure.
+In our weekly adventure therapy program, a qualified eco-therapist guides the teens through an incredible outdoor adventure.
 They build confidence, develop new skills and interests, and learn to take on challenging circumstances in a safe therapeutic environment.